-When a state candidate contributes personal funds to his/her own campaign that exceed the applicable expenditure ceiling, this date must be identified on an amended Form 501 within 24 hours by guaranteed overnight delivery, personal delivery or filing electronically.
+When a state candidate contributes personal funds to his/her their own campaign that exceed the applicable expenditure ceiling, this date must be identified on an amended Form 501 within 24 hours by guaranteed overnight delivery, personal delivery, email using a verified digital signature, or filing electronically.
+Effective, January 1, 2023, filers required to file a report or statement by paper with the Secretary of State may instead file the paper report or statement by email.
+All statements must be signed using a verified digital signature.
+Please access the Secretary of State's website for more information on how to file with a digital signature.